Mbanks1/sensible-bots-/README.md

 # DRINK - BOTS !!! #
-## Mix up your cocktail palet with drink bots and recieve some useful advice while doing so!
+## Mix up your cocktail palett with 'Drink-Bots' and recieve some useful advice while doing so!
 A cocktail recipe randomizer, with some delightful ideas!

 ### Here is my wireframe.
 As you will see, my finished product is somewhat different.
 Before I taught my bots to be master mixologist, I only planned on them offering sensible advice